-The fee unanimously legal the use of campaign finances to pay for most effective the setup or improvement, and the monitoring costs of cameras, sensors, misery gadgets, and comparable protection devices in and around lawmakers’ houses.
+The fee is unanimously legal to use campaign finances to pay for the most effective setup or improvement and the monitoring costs of cameras, sensors, misery gadgets, and comparable protection devices in and around lawmakers’ houses.
 Lawmakers will be required to document those prices to the fee.
-However, it did now not set a cap on how a whole lot a lawmaker could spend on the security systems.
+However, it did not cap how much a lawmaker could spend on security systems.

-The fee had formally authorized the use of a campaign budget for security structures in a few instances, and then they stated unique, credible threats warranted the fee.
-But after a gunman opened hearth at the baseball group closing month as it practiced in close by Alexandria, Va., the House sergeant-at-fingers wrote to the commission inquiring for it expand the ruling extensively.
+The fee had formally authorized a campaign budget for security structures in a few instances, and then they stated unique, credible threats warranted the price.
+But after a gunman opened their heart at the baseball group closing month as it practiced in close Alexandria, Va., the House sergeant-at-fingers wrote to the commission inquiring for it expands the ruling extensively.